preetsanjam/Data_Analytics/7DaysOfData Challenge/Day3.md

 ### What is MSE and Entropy(Gini Index)?
 **MSE** is a measure of how far apart the predicted values are from the actual values.
 It is calculated by taking the average of the squared differences between the predicted and actual values.

 **Entropy** is a measure of the uncertainty in a dataset.
+In the most layman terms, entropy is nothing but the measure of disorder.
+It can be thought of as a measure of purity as well.

+Entropy of 0.88 means a high level of disorder or low level of purity.
+A higher entropy value indicates a more heterogeneous dataset with diverse classes.
+A lower entropy signifies a more pure and homogeneous subset of data.

+Entropy is a measure of randomness in the information being processed.
+The higher the entropy, the harder it is to draw any conclusions from that information.

 **Gini index** is another measure of the uncertainty in a dataset.
 It is calculated by taking the sum of the squares of the probabilities of each class.
-Its values ranges from 0 and 1.
+Its value ranges from 0 and 1.

 Gini index = 0 means completely pure dataset (all elements are identical)